-NORD gratefully acknowledges Amanda J. Grieco, PhD, and Wendy Chung, MD, PhD, Clinical and Molecular Geneticist, Kennedy Family Professor of Pediatrics and Medicine, Columbia University Medical Center, for the preparation of this report.
+NORD gratefully acknowledges Amanda J. Grieco, PhD, Wendy Chung, MD, PhD, Clinical and Molecular Geneticist, Kennedy Family Professor of Pediatrics and Medicine, Columbia University Medical Center, and CTNNB1 Connect and Cure for the preparation of this report.

 CTNNB1 syndrome is an extremely rare genetic neurodevelopmental disorder caused by changes (pathogenic variants or mutations) in the CTNNB1 gene.
 Neurodevelopmental disorders are ones that impair or alter the growth and development of the brain and the central nervous system.
 Common signs and symptoms include varying degrees of intellectual disability (cognitive impairment), delays in reaching developmental milestones (developmental delays), speech delays, abnormal muscle tone, vision impairments, distinct facial features and behavioral problems.
 Less common features include feeding difficulties, abnormalities of body structure or function and growth abnormalities.

 CTNNB1 syndrome is a collection of signs and symptoms that can vary between affected individuals.
 It is important to note that every individual is unique and how the disorder affects one person can be different from how it affects another.

 Neurologic features are present in most individuals affected by CTNNB1 syndrome.
 A child’s progression through predictable developmental phases like sitting up and crawling may be delayed (developmental delays).
 Global developmental delays can affect intellectual development ranging from mild to severe and motor functions including muscle coordination to complete tasks like writing and walking.
 Speech delays and language disorders are common, but the degree of difficulty can range from speaking in simple sentences to communicating through signs, vocalization or manipulating objects.